XcalableMP/manual/en/distribute.rst

 Target data is divided into contiguous blocks and distributed among nodes.
 When the size of the template is N and the number of nodes is K, the chunk size of each block will be ceil(N/K).
-For example, block distribution is useful for stencil computation which refers to boundary elements of distributed chunks.
+For example, block distribution is useful for stencil computation which refers to neighborhood elements.

 .. note::